kiorky/dotfiles/.vim/bundle/custom/black/docs/usage_and_configuration/the_basics.md

 #### `--diff`

-Passing `--diff` will make _Black_ print out diffs that indicate what changes _Black_ would've made.
+Don't write the files back, just output a diff to indicate what changes _Black_ would've made.
 They are printed to stdout so capturing them is simple.

 If you'd like colored diffs, you can enable them with `--color`.